Ravichandra89/codeFlux-dev-assistant/docs/introduction.md

 # Introduction

-Welcome to **RepoGPT** – an AI-powered coding companion designed to revolutionize how developers interact with codebases.
-Unlike generic coding tools, RepoGPT deeply understands your entire repository, providing context-aware assistance that transforms documentation navigation, code exploration, and project comprehension.
+Welcome to **codeFlux** – an AI-powered coding companion designed to revolutionize how developers interact with their codebases.
+Unlike generic coding tools, codeFlux deeply understands your entire repository, providing context-aware assistance that transforms documentation navigation, code exploration, and project comprehension.

-This documentation covers RepoGPT's architecture, features, and implementation – enabling you to deploy an intelligent coding assistant that learns from your codebase.
+This documentation covers codeFlux's architecture, features, and implementation – enabling you to deploy an intelligent coding assistant that learns from your codebase.

-## What is RepoGPT?
+## What is codeFlux?

-RepoGPT is a **repository-aware AI assistant** that leverages Large Language Models (LLMs) to answer technical questions, explain code logic, and generate documentation based on your specific codebase.
+codeFlux is a **repository-aware AI assistant** that leverages Large Language Models (LLMs) to answer technical questions, explain code logic, and generate documentation based on your specific codebase.
 By combining semantic search with AI reasoning, it acts as an expert teammate who knows every file, function, and dependency in your project.

 Whether you're:
 - Onboarding new developers
 - Debugging legacy systems
 - Documenting complex workflows
-RepoGPT provides precise, context-rich insights tailored to your repository.
+codeFlux provides precise, context-rich insights tailored to your repository.

 ## Key Features

 🔍 **Codebase Intelligence**
-Ask natural language questions about your code ("How does authentication work?").
-RepoGPT analyzes repo structure to deliver accurate answers.
+Ask natural language questions about your code ("How does authentication work?"). codeFlux analyzes repo structure to deliver accurate answers.

 📚 **Automated Documentation**
 Generates documentation for files/functions on demand.
 Maintains context between queries for coherent conversations.